epigen/mr.pareto/README.md

     * The balance between data generators and data analysts is getting worse and communication suffers.
     * There is no sustainable framework to preserve complex inventions and best practices.
     * Established innovation methods (e.g., design thinking, fast prototyping, agile concepts,...) can not be leveraged.
-  * Increasing number of fields of relevance and interest, but not more time.
+  * An increasing number of fields of relevance and interest, but not more time.
     * Staying current in one field is getting harder.
     * Getting into novel fields takes time and is risky.
     * Method development is very competitive and takes a lot of time, hence it requires determination and focus.
   * Reproducibility crisis and recent technological developments.
-    * Established analysis/approaches are often “reinvented”, leading to irreproducible results.
+    * Established analyses/approaches are often “reinvented”, leading to irreproducible results.
     * Recent developments in workflow management enable a mindset shift towards software engineering best practices.
     * Compounding effects of re-using established best practices become possible.

 # Modules
 > _"Is it functional, multifunctional, durable, well-fitted, simple, easy to maintain, and thoroughly tested?
 Does it provide added value, and doesn't cause unnecessary harm?
 Can it be simpler?
 Is it an innovation?"_ - Patagonia Design Principles

 **Modules** are Snakemake workflows, consisting of **Rules** for multi-step analyses, that are independent and self-contained.
 A `{module}` can be modality-specific (e.g., ATAC-seq processing) or general-purpose (e.g., Unsupervised Analysis).
-Currently, the following eight modules are available:
+Currently, the following **nine modules** are available:

 | Module | Type (Data Modality) |
 | :---: | :---: |